DamengRandom/tipify/js-callback-promise-async-await.md

 Caller(PassingAsAVariable);
 ```

-This is due to the fact that JavaScript functions are `first-class objects` wich can be passed as variable format.
+This is due to the fact that JavaScript functions are `first-class objects` which can be passed as variable format.

 #### Important tips for Callback: